EngFlavioMartins/Cavity-Flow-Solver/README.md

 - Very efficient solver for unsteady lid-Driven cavity flow for problems with grid-sizes of up to 256x256 nodes.
 - The pressure (Poisson) equation is efficiently solved using a 2-dimensional cosine transform based on the solver written by [Michio Inoue](https://github.com/mathworks/2D-Lid-Driven-Cavity-Flow-Incompressible-Navier-Stokes-Solver.git)

-- The solver stores velocity and pressure fields for post-processing
+- The unsteady solver automatically stores velocity and pressure fields for post-processing

+- The solver can compute 100 convective times (nt=100) @ Re=1000, in a grid of 256x256 nodes, in less than 1 second! (if output results are not stored)

 <img src="uiLibs/Results.png" width="400">